Tubby Hayes, Ronnie Scott (ts) Terry Shannon (p) Jeff Clyne (b) Bill Eyden (d) recorded November 1958

 The Musicians Union traded Tubby with Zoot Sims, so I have a live Zoot recording at Ronnie Scott’s London club, of all ironies (subject for a future post)

 This is no “Union Jack flag-waving” exercise.
 Probably 97% of my music collection comes from other countries.
 Statistically, that is about right for a proportionate sample of the world’s recorded music, though China is probably under-represented.
-Tubby is on my shelves because he deserves to be (though I admit the shelf is bowing a bit)
+For now.
+Tubby is on my shelves because he deserves to be (though I admit the shelf is bowing a bit under the weight)

 Carlton was a New York record label founded in 1957 by former RCA A&R chief Joe Carlton, however better known for its releases of releases of Country & Western Kenny Rodgers, various heart-throb young crooners, and rockabilly songs like “Shake Baby Shake”.
 The Jazz Couriers record looks uncomfortably out-of-place in their roster of fifties lesser American pop artists, and can’t have done much to establish The Jazz Couriers credibility in American Jazz circles.
 Brit-Bop?

 Amazon’s single customer review for this CD adds the comment it is “well recorded”.
 Absolutely.
 Deep Groove, good weighty vinyl as befits 1958, loud and bright with full dynamic range.
 A lovely vinyl pressing in pleasing condition, which itself is rare.

 Both UK and US vinyl are considered rare.
 Ouch, it was expensive!
 But then all Brian Edward “Tubby” Hayes originals are, this one especially as it is not actually a British pressing, but an (gasp of horror) American pressing.
 After buying lots of US Prestige releases on British Esquire, it is full circle to be buying a US release of a British artist.